vratsel/generic-jms-ra/README.md

 	    </dependencies>
 	</module>

-Of course, the module.xml and all the related jar files would need to be placed in &lt;JBOSS_7_HOME&gt;/modules/org/jboss/jboss-5-client/main.
+Note the "name" of the &lt;module&gt; - "org.jboss.jboss-5-client".
+This name must match the path of the module in &lt;JBOSS_7_HOME&gt;/modules, therefore all the related jar files would need to be placed in &lt;JBOSS_7_HOME&gt;/modules/org/jboss/jboss-5-client/main.

 The next step is to modify the generic JMS JCA RA to use this module so it has access to all the proper integration classes when it interacts with the remote JBoss Messaging broker.
 To do this, simply add this line to the generic-jms-rar.rar/META-INF/manifest.mf: